Punakha Dzong - The Most Beautiful Dzong of Bhutan

 The Four Friends Painting

-This kind of figures or sculptures is very common in Bhutan’s Dzongs, restaurants, cafes or local families.
-You may wonder why a elephant, monkey, rabbit and bird propping each other up, there is a profound moral attached.
+This kind of figures or sculptures is very common in Bhutan’s Dzongs, restaurants, cafés or local families.
+You may wonder why an elephant, monkey, rabbit and bird propping each other up, there is a profound moral attached.
 On the surface, the lumbering elephant wouldn’t get the fruit without monkey’s help, despite its great bulk.
 If the bird didn’t eat the fruit and excreted seeds into ground, the tree won’t exist.
 And the tree will bear no fruit if the rabbit didn’t protect the root underground.
 According to the Bhutanese legends, the four animals are close friends on behalf of earth, air, underground and sky of nature, a prefect corporation and dependence upon each other.
 It is an excellent example of the value and belief the whole nation delivers - great harmony with nature.

-History of Punakha Dzong
+History of Punakha Dzong - When was Punakha Dzong was Built?

 In 1907, the first King of Bhutan - Ugyen Wangchuck got his coronation of Druk Gyalpo in Punakha Dzong and made it as the residence palace.
 And the 2nd King inherited the crown in Punakha Dzong in 1927.
 During the rule of the 3rd King of Bhutan, his majesty Jigme Dorji Wangchuck hosted the first National Assembly in Punakha Dzong, and built many distinctive architectures here.
 Most remarkable accomplishment is the Chemo Thondrol shown in the tshchu, a huge Thangka painting about the Shabdrung Ngawang Namgyal.
 In 2011, the 5th King of Bhutan, the current King hosted his marriage in Punakha Dzong, realized his romantic love story with his wife.